kpananjady/Accessibility-NYC-Schools/README.md

 I open up the file, use regex to extract the rating, geolocate the schools with Google's API, disaggregate the data by borough and look at the descripive statistics associated with each corresponding histogram.

-NOTE on the analysis: At the moment, this analysis treats schools rated 0 (not accessible) and schools rated 0+ (at least one entrance and a small area ae accessible) both as 0.
+NOTE on the analysis: At the moment, this analysis treats schools rated 0 (not accessible) and schools rated 0+ (at least one entrance and a small area are accessible) both as 0.
 I'll refine that going forward.
 Source: See the data dictionary for the difference: https://www.schools.nyc.gov/school-life/school-environment/building-accessibility

 __